Spend a few hours in the woods

 For even more fun bring your friends!

 P.S.
-Stick around for cookies and Coke at the end of the day.
+Stick around for Lev's Bakery chocolate chip cookies and Mountain Dew at the end of the day.

 P.P.S.
-After the cookies there is an optional walk to see even more special plants and areas of the preserve.
+After the cookies there is an optional walk to see a unique topographical area with rare amphibians.

 5701 Raisin Center HighwayTecumseh, MI 49286